Codeer-Software/Friendly/README.md

 It's about another process's API call and DLL injection.

 #### Attention!
 Match the Processor Architecture. (x86 or x64)
-The target and test processes must use the same processor architectue.
+The target and test processes must use the same processor architecture.
 If you are using VSTest, you can set this by using the Visual Studio menus as shown below.<br>
 ![Match the Processor Architecture](Img/CpuType.png)